Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/kp_decimal.md

 KEYPAD DECIMAL KEY
 ==================

-This patch allows the decimal key on keypads to input a decimal in dmeni.
+This patch allows the decimal key on keypads to input a decimal in dmenu.

 Download
 --------